Nador (caste): Marriage

 A hundred years ago, Nador wedding customs were quite distinct.
 The marriage celebration lasted for five days.
 For the first three days, both the wedding parties carried out homa at their dwellings separately.
 The purpose of Homa was to strengthen the bonds of alliance and camaraderie among relatives and friends.
 During those days for warriors, it was difficult to survive without unity.
 The wedding ceremony, which was on the fourth day lasted for the entire day and part of the night.
 The bride and groom were the focal point of the wedding.
 Professionally trained, eight palanquin bearers carried the groom wearing, a saffron or red turban, to the wedding in a specially decorated palanquin.
 The groom's wedding party procession consisted of friends and families along with a carpenter, blacksmith, potter, barber, goldsmith and washer-man.
 His brothers and cousins who were the assigned bodyguards for the occasion surrounded the groom.
 Porters carrying fruits and clothes in bamboo baskets and Vajantris (live musical bands) stayed ahead of the procession.
 The bride wore a red sari embroidered in gold and silver threads.
 The priest performed the wedding ceremony in front of the bride's family temple.

 The priest. after the garland exchange ritual. held a meeting in the family temple with the parents to bridge the differences, if any between the two parties.
 The evening was dedicated to entertainment.
-Fifty years ago, they did not marry people from other castes.
-Lately inter-caste marriages have been taking place among Nador younger generations.
+Fifty years ago, marrying within the caste was the norm and marrying outside was quite rare.
+Lately inter-caste marriages have become more frequent.